bernardchu/dps/README.md

 1. To deploy the backend to dev, run `npm run ts:backend; amplify push`.
 1. To deploy the frontend to dev, force push the branch to `amp`: `git push -f origin <branch-main>:amp`.
 Amplify will detect the change and automatically push a new build.
 1. Once you are happy with your changes, create a PR from `<branch-name>` to `main`.
 Merge the PR.
 This will automatically deploy the frontend.
-1. If you also have backend changes that need to be deployed, make sure your local repo is up to date with `main` and do `npm run ts:backend; amplify push`
+1. If you also have backend changes that need to be deployed, make sure your local repo is up to date with `main` and do `npm run ts:backend && amplify env checkout <whichever env> && amplify push`

 ### Images
 We use [imgix](https://docs.imgix.com/) to manage the vast majority of our images.